jgregory6/resources/project.md

 This version has two parts.

-1. Extend Version 1 by adding CSS and by filling in the gaps that may exist.
+1. Extend Version 1 by adding styles and by filling in the gaps that may exist.
 2. ~~Have your web host (or cloud) and domain name available with all the files uploaded.~~

 This deliverable is worth **25 points**.

 ### Grading Rubric:

-- All the pages are hosted on web host/cloud/GitHub.
+- If you are using web host/cloud, all the pages must be hosted on web host/cloud.
 Add the website domain to _sitemap.html_ in _WebTech_ repository.
 (6)
 - Look and feel of your site (use of colors, fonts, backgrounds and consistency of styles across the pages) (7)
   - This is a relative assessment and is based on how well you have used the combination of external style sheet and internal styles to provide consistency across pages and to differentiate individual pages, in addition to the cheerful and welcoming feel that the website creates based on all the styles.
 - Create a [favicon](https://developer.mozilla.org/en-US/docs/Glossary/Favicon) and add it to your site.
 See [how to](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML#Adding_custom_icons_to_your_site) and [online favicon generator](https://favicon.io/).
 (3)